 - The procedure differed significantly from the consent obtained

-The claim could be either civil or criminal depending upon the specific ground of the case.
+Medical battery cases could be either civil or criminal, depending upon the specific ground of the case.
 The law for medical battery varies from one state to another

 Medical Malpractice vs. Medical battery

 Medical malpractice is an unintentional act caused because of the negligence or breach of duty of any medical professional.
 However, medical battery is an intentional act that occurred without the consent of the patient.

 Proving the intent of the medical professional is the fundamental aspect of a medical battery claim.
 The plaintiff should establish that the act was intentional and not negligent.
 However, there is no need to prove that the act resulted in damage to the plaintiff.

 Unlike medical malpractice claims, it is not essential to have any damage to pursue a medical battery lawsuit.
 As a result, the patient who has not been damaged and is actually better off after the procedure could file a medical battery claim.